Blog

 The TikTok algorithm favors videos and ads shot and uploaded in the 9:16 aspect ratio.
 This is the most common aspect ratio for TikTok videos because it's more likely to fill the whole screen and capture the viewer’s attention.

-If a video uploads in any aspect ratio other than 9:16, it’ll automatically be cropped to fit the 9:16 frame and possibly lose important information or be displayed incorrectly.
+If a video is uploaded in any aspect ratio other than 9:16, it’ll automatically be cropped to fit the 9:16 frame and possibly lose important information or be displayed incorrectly.

 Instagram video sizes